alem-platform/sprint-js/story05/apply-to-math/README.md

-# Apply to Math
+# Apply to Math Methods

 | Expected file    |
 | ---------------- |
 | apply-to-math.js |

+### Instructions

-Write functions that creates a mathematical utilities with the following capabilities:
+Write functions to create a math utility with these features:

 1. Apply any `Math` method (max, min, abs, etc.) to `arrays`
-2. Chain multiple `Math` operations in sequence
+2. Apply multiple `Math` operations in sequence
 3. Transform arrays with custom mathematical formulas

 ### Requirements: